P.O Box 350032

 Patille Nargozian was born and raised in Massachusetts and moved to Colorado in 2014.
 She recently received her master’s degree in Occupational Therapy at Colorado State University and received her bachelor’s degree in International Development and Social Change and master’s degree in Community Development and Planning from Clark University in Worcester, Massachusetts.
 She recently worked in the Assistive Technology Resource Center at Colorado State University assisting students with disabilities in accessing post-secondary education using both mainstream and specialized technologies.
 Patille is passionate about social and occupational justice issues and believes all people deserve to live productive and dignified lives.
 She is looking forward to supporting people in participating meaningfully in their lives despite barriers, injuries, and/or disabilities.

 Maria started the Colorado chapter of SOAR and served as the board president from 2012-2016.
 She was born and raised in Kapan, Armenia.
 In 1996, her family moved to Moscow, Russia, where she continued high school and graduated from Financial College.
-In Moscow, Maria worked for an Art Rehabilitation Studio for orphans and children with special needs, and currently works as the Director of Operations for the Center for People with Disabilities in Boulder, Colorado.
+In Moscow, Maria worked for an Art Rehabilitation Studio for orphans and children with special needs, and currently works as the Executive Director for the Center for People with Disabilities in Boulder, Colorado.
 Maria lives in Longmont, CO with her husband and son.